A Quick Guide to a Faster Financial Consolidation Process

 When you try to do this kind of analysis with spreadsheet-based consolidations, you have to spend so much time on manual work that by the time you generate any insights, they’re already stale.
 Mosaic keeps your cycle of month-end close and consolidation from becoming a monotonous, low-value task.

-Take Consolidations from Days to Minutes
+Shorten the Consolidation Process from Days to Minutes

 Strategic finance hinges on your ability to automate as much as possible so you can focus on work that will help grow the business.
-And automating financial consolidations is a sure-fire way to save your team hours (or days) month in and month out.
+And automating financial consolidations is a surefire way to save your team hours (or days) month in and month out.

 There are specialized financial consolidation software solutions that can help accelerate the process.
 But strategic finance functions don’t just speed up the process of getting consolidated data—they integrate data from all corners of the business to unlock valuable insights that drive growth.
 And that requires a unified platform for real-time visibility into financial results.